 - How would you describe your style?
 Casual and easy.
-I am conscious about what I wear but I try to keep it easy and comfortable for myself at all times.
+I am conscious about what I wear but I always try to keep it easy and comfortable for myself.
 Also animal friendly.

 - What do your hobbies include?
 Hockey, snowboarding, piano, making new vegan recipes with my girlfriend, and music.

 - Have you always wanted to do something involving music?
 Why?
 Yes.
 It has just always had an alluring quality to me.
-Feeds that voice in my heart and mind that says that anything is possible.
-And from all the crazy experiences I have had surrounding it, I think I have proved that right.
+Feeds that voice in my heart and mind that says anything is possible.
+And from all the crazy experiences surrounding it, I think I have proved that right.
 Anything is possible.

 - Who is your biggest inspiration?
-Anyone in the world who stands up for what is right or speaks out against the bastards.
+Anyone who stands up for what is right or speaks out against the bastards.

-- Action movies or romantic?
-Name a few?
+- Action movies or romantic ones?
+Name a few.
 Both.
-Raid 2 was one of the best movies I have ever seen in my life, but also I love “love actually”.
+Raid 2 was one of the best movies I have ever seen, but I also love “love actually”.
 I’m a Gemini; I’m always split and drastically different.

 - What are your top 3 bands?
-In no particular order- propagandhi, sigur ros, and rage against the machine.
+Propagandhi, Sigur Ros, and rage against the machine in no particular order.

 - I see you have been working as a judge for YTVs The Next Star.
 How are you finding working as a judge?I love it.
 I worked as a judge on a music show called Disband a few years ago for two seasons and now with YTVs the next star its a lot of fun too.
 I like helping young kids with positive reinforcement and giving them advice and tools to help them grow.
 Also, everyone I work with on the show from a production standpoint are amazing people and super fun to work with too.

 - You have also worked with Sum 41.
-How was it you got your connections into the business of music with so many artists?
+How did you get your connections into the music business with so many artists?
 When I played in sum41 it was at the start of their career… I actually grew up with them and learned to play bass to replace a bass player they had.
 Eventually, I left to start my own band closet monster.

 - Being with Closet Monster.
 You have really inspired a lot of fans, tell us an epic experience with the band!
 When we were on tour in Europe we stayed and played at a squat in Milan Italy called Leon Cavalo.
 A completely autonomous old complex that is surrounded by huge guarding walls.
 The city officials turn a blind eye to its existence and inside its governed by the most wonderful communal anarchists.
 They have restaurants, two venues, a library, places for people to stay, and more.
 Really cool society.
 We met a frail old woman who had helped found and establish its existence… she introduced herself as mamma anti facisto to us and told us wonderful stories about her struggles through life and political adventures… all with the most inspiring smile on her face.
 I’m sure I will never meet anyone as special in my life as her.
 We later wrote a song and shot a video in her name.
 The chorus was truth … “she said never surrender”.